 Knowing What to Wear and When

-As you’ll see in our “should I dress in local clothing” section – we recommend adapting what you wear depending on where you are in India.
+As you’ll see in my “should I dress in local clothing” section – I recommend adapting what you wear depending on where you are in India.
 The easiest way to judge this is to look at what people your age are wearing around you.
 In general, in cities and touristy areas you are fine in western clothing (but do stick to the rules of not showing your shoulders, chest or legs above the shin).

 Even in some more touristic areas – notably Agra, Varanasi and other parts of central India, these regions are more conservative and you will want to cover more than you’d need to on the beaches of Goa.
 In other specific situations such as going on Tiger or other Wildlife Safaris in India you’ll want to be covered and wearing neutral tones – leave that beautiful bright red top at home.